MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Installation
 ============

 The Core Engine and its components are mandatory.
-In the platform configuration file, check :guilabel:`Multi Applications` to install the Core Engine in "Multi-Sandbox" mode.
-Otherwise, the "Single application" mode is installed.
+By default, it is configured with Mono-Sandbox capability.
+See the :ref:`core_engine_capabilities` section to update the Core Engine with Multi-Sandbox or Tiny-Sandbox capability.

 Abstraction Layer
 =================